 View the self-isolating payments FAQs (PDF).

-If you have had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, we can offer you specialist advice.
+If you had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, we can offer you specialist advice.
 For advice or to rearrange rent payments, email email@example.com.

-If you have had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, we can offer you specialist advice.
+If you had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, we can offer you specialist advice.
 For advice or to rearrange rent payments, email firstname.lastname@example.org.

-If you have had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, you may want to tell your landlord.
+If you had a change in income due to COVID-19, but don't qualify for help through Universal Credit or Housing Benefit and think you may struggle to pay your rent, you may want to tell your landlord.